-Chloe handles a diverse range of materials-based subject matter, encompassing industrial and consumer chemistry, corrosion protection, sustainable technology and medical devices including molecular diagnostics instruments, disposable fluidic cartridges, implantable materials, and bone fixation devices.
-She handles mainly European prosecution and opposition cases that require a co-ordinated strategic approach and often involve associated disputes.
+Chloe’s work within the firm’s Chemistry group covers a diverse range of materials-based subject matter, encompassing industrial and consumer chemistry, corrosion protection, sustainable technology and medical devices including molecular diagnostics instruments, disposable fluidic cartridges, implantable materials, and bone fixation devices.
+She handles prosecution and opposition cases that require a co-ordinated strategic approach and often involve associated disputes.
+Aside from her prosecution and opposition work, she also has valuable experience drafting patent applications, advising on freedom-to-operate issues and has assisted with UK litigation proceedings.

-A large part of Chloe’s work is with clients who have global patent portfolios and she has valuable prosecution experience outside of Europe, in particular China, Japan and the US.
+A large part of Chloe’s work is with clients who have global patent portfolios, such that she has valuable prosecution experience outside of Europe, in particular China, Japan and the US.
 She is quick to consider commercial goals and tailors creative strategies for her clients according to their needs and requirements.

 Chloe enjoys swimming and competes at National level.
-She keeps up her musical skills playing flute with a local orchestra, and she is a cooking (and eating) enthusiast.
+She keeps up her musical skills playing flute with a local orchestra.

 - MSci and MA Natural Sciences (University of Cambridge)